thallada/thallada.github.io/_posts/2017-07-11-generating-random-poems-with-python.md

 > "meet" vs. "meat"

-The vowels are spelled differently, yet they rhyme.
+The vowels are spelled differently, yet they rhyme [^1].

-Fun fact: They used to be pronounced differently in Middle English during the invention of the printing press and standardized spelling.
-The [Great Vowel Shift](https://en.wikipedia.org/wiki/Great_Vowel_Shift) happened after, and is why they are now pronounced the same.

 So if the spelling of the words is useless in telling us if two words rhyme, what can we use instead?